ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/fly-fishing/workbook/index.md

 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

-{{#wb-req item="10" requirement="Catch at least one fish and identify it."}}
+{{#wb-req item="10" requirement="Catch at least one fish using a fly rod and a fly.
+Identify it and quickly release it live back into the water.
+Discuss this experience with your counselor."}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

 {{#wb-req item="11" requirement="If regulations and health concerns permit, clean and cook a fish you have caught.
-Otherwise, acquire a fish and cook it.
-(You do not need to eat your fish.)"}}
+If you are unable to catch a fish for eating, acquire a fish, clean the fish you acquired, and cook the fish you acquired.
+(It is not required that you eat the fish.)"}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}